andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

   inferior representation of the assemblage</figcaption>
 </figure>

-Between courses a few more rounds of sake adown the table at our behest.
+Between courses a few more rounds of sake adorn the table at our behest.
 The meal is rounded out with *nama choko* - homemade chocolate truffles and *kurogoma aisu* - homemade black sesame ice cream.